-Environmentally assisted cracking, localised corrosion, modelling, corrosion-resistant alloys, stray current c...View profile
+Environmentally assisted cracking, localised corrosion, modelling, corrosion-resistant alloys, stray current corrosion, pipelines.View profile

 Ke Wang is a Research Associate at Curtin Corrosion Centre.
 He obtained his bachelor and master degree from Tianjin University, China.
 In 2019, he received his PhD degree from Institute for Frontier Materials (IFM), Deakin University, Australia.
 Ke Wang has been working on corrosion since 2012.
 During his PhD, he worked on an industry-sponsored project, understanding and monitoring the synergistic effect of soil, cathodic protection, coating disbandment and stray current buried pipeline corrosion.
 After joining Curtin Corrosion Centre, he will work on the pit-to-crack transition of duplex stainless steels in a simulated sour environment.